 - 100 Freestyle / 100 Back Crawl

-- Speed & Strength.
-Choose 2-3 of the following to work on speed and strength.
-Work on your speed in the water, or your strength in certain aspects of your stroke.
+- Speed & Strength: Choose 2-3 of the following to work on your speed and strength.
+This will improve how fast you can go and strengthen your stroke.

 - 4 x 50 Freestyle sprint on the minute

 - 50 Legs only flutter kick/ 50 arms only Freestyle / 100 combined

 - 100 Legs only choice / 100 arms only choice

 - 4 x 25 pace + 25 sprint Freestyle / 4 x 25 pace + 25 sprint Back Crawl

 - 2 x 50 Freestyle sprint on the minute / 2 x 50 Backcrawl Sprint on the minute

 - Endurance: Choose 1 to work on endurance, which allows you to do long-term cardio and lower intensity distance swimming.